Stochastic PDE Limit of the Six Vertex Model: Abstract

 \section{Abstract}

 We study the \emph{stochastic} six vertex model and prove that under weak asymmetry scaling (i.e., when the parameter $\Delta\to 1^+$ so as to zoom into the ferroelectric/disordered phase critical point) its height function fluctuations converge to the solution to the \ac*{KPZ} equation.
 We also prove that the one-dimensional family of stochastic Gibbs states for the \emph{symmetric} six vertex model converge under the same scaling to the stationary solution to the stochastic Burgers equation.
-We achieve this through a new \emph{Markov duality method} which shows how duality can be leveraged to prove previously inaccessible results in hydrodynamics and SPDE limits.

-Our starting point is an exact microscopic Hopf--Cole transform for the stochastic six vertex model which follows from the model's known one-particle Markov self-duality.
+Our proofs rely upon the \emph{Markov (self) duality} of our model.
+The starting point is an exact microscopic Hopf--Cole transform for the stochastic six vertex model which follows from the model's known one-particle Markov self-duality.
 Given this transform, the crucial step is to establish \emph{self-averaging} for specific quadratic function of the transformed height function.
 We use the model's two-particle self-duality to produce explicit expressions (as Bethe ansatz contour integrals) for conditional expectations from which we extract time-decorrelation and hence self-averaging in time.
-The crux of the Markov duality method is that the entire convergence result reduces to precise estimates on the one-particle and two-particle transition probabilities.
+The crux of our Markov duality method is that the entire convergence result reduces to precise estimates on the one-particle and two-particle transition probabilities.
+Previous to our work, Markov dualities had only been used to prove convergence of particle systems to linear Gaussian SPDEs (e.g. the stochastic heat equation with additive noise).